 Stem cells are like the wild cards of the cellular world.
 They have two key properties that set them apart from other cells:

-2. Differentiation: Stem cells can also transform, or ‘differentiate’, into specialized cells with specific functions, like heart cells, skin cells, or neurons.
-They’re a bit like a box of lego blocks that can be built into a spaceship, a dinosaur, or a castle.
+- Differentiation: Stem cells can transform, or “differentiate,” into specialised cells with specific functions.
+For example, they can become heart cells, skin cells, or neurons.
+They’re like a box of LEGO blocks that can be built into a spaceship, a dinosaur, or a castle.

 Based on their potency, or their ability to differentiate into different cell types, stem cells can be classified as:

 Stem cells are crucial for growth and development, and they also help repair tissues in the body.
-In addition, scientists are studying stem cells to understand diseases, develop new treatments, and potentially even grow new organs for transplants.
-Despite their enormous potential, the use of stem cells also raises ethical issues, particularly when it comes to embryonic stem cells.
+In addition, scientists study stem cells to understand diseases and develop new treatments.
+They may even grow new organs for transplants.
+Despite their potential, stem cell use raises ethical issues, especially with embryonic stem cells.

-In a nutshell, stem cells are the foundation upon which the body is built, and their unique properties make them a powerful tool in biology and medicine.
+In a nutshell, stem cells are the body’s foundation.
+Their unique properties make them a powerful tool in biology and medicine.

 Surface Area to Volume Ratio